drduh/macOS-Security-and-Privacy-Guide/README.md

 sudo scutil --set LocalHostName MacBook
 ```

-# Admin and standard user accounts
+# Admin and user accounts

 The first user account is always an admin account.
 Admin accounts are members of the admin group and have access to `sudo`, which allows them to usurp other accounts, in particular root, and gives them effective control over the system.
 Any program that the admin executes can potentially obtain the same access, making this a security risk.